 The NPPTF endorses POLST Programs when they have developed and implemented a POLST Paradigm Program and POLST Paradigm Form meeting the NPPTF standards.
 Endorsed programs are POLST Paradigm Programs that have become standard components of advance care planning in their location and are moving toward statewide implementation (if not already there).
 These programs have addressed legal and regulatory issues associated with POLST Paradigm Forms and processes, and have developed strategies for ongoing implementation and quality assurance.

-A program with Developing Status seeking to become an Endorsed POLST Program must complete the Endorsed Status Application, have received a recommendation for endorsement by the NPPTF Developing State Assistance and Consultation Committees, and be approved by the NPPTF.
+A program with Developing Status seeking to become an Endorsed POLST Program must submit the Application for Endorsed POLST Paradigm Program Status, have received a recommendation for endorsement by the NPPTF Developing State Assistance and Consultation Committees, and be approved by the NPPTF.

 Mature status is the highest level of endorsement by the NPPTF and is reserved solely for states with POLST Paradigm Programs that are the standard preferred method of advance care planning for persons with serious illness or frailty throughout the state.
 Mature POLST Paradigm Programs are used by 50% or more of hospitals, nursing homes, and hospices in each region (as defined by established criteria such as EMS, Department of Health, or the Dartmouth Atlas) of the state.
 These programs are actively gathering data for quality assurance programs, have financial stability, and have considered centralized POLST Paradigm databases.

-An Endorsed Program seeking to be recognized as a Mature POLST Paradigm Program must complete the Mature Status Application, have received a recommendation for Mature Status from the NPPTF Consultation Committee, and be approved by the NPPTF.
+An Endorsed Program seeking to be recognized as a Mature POLST Paradigm Program must complete the Application for Mature POLST Program Paradigm Status, have received a recommendation for Mature Status from the NPPTF Consultation Committee, and be approved by the NPPTF.